 Materials.

-The campus Repatriation Coordinator should work with the Consulting Tribes to provide any needed documentation related to collections and Human Remains prior to Consultation meetings.
+The campus Repatriation Coordinator should work with the consulting Tribes to provide any needed documentation related to collections and Human Remains prior to Consultation meetings.
 Documentation may include catalogs, reports, maps, field notes, accession registers, summaries of NAGPRA related information, notices, tribal information in UC’s possession (such as tribal histories, linguistics, recordings, and folklore), and other relevant documents.

-Consultation.
+The Repatriation Coordinator will also provide a list of Tribes that are, or have been, consulted regarding particular Human Remains and Associated Funerary Objects.
+(NAGPRA § 10.9(b)3.i)

+Consultation Meetings.

 During Consultation meetings, the campus Repatriation Coordinator will listen and engage respectfully.
 The Repatriation Coordinator will endeavor to make meetings as comfortable, respectful, and productive as possible.
 This may include: